mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

-We can do that with `employee.save()`, but, if you are following along and tried to call that right now, it will fail with an error that says that the employee table doesn't exist.
+We can do that with `employee.save()`, but, if you are following along and try to call that right now, it will fail with an error that says that the employee table doesn't exist.